linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 3.md

     Text (0.5,           0,           'Date')
 ![png](air/par spread and PV of a CDS

-Follow section 2 c in the [[Advanced Usage of QuantLib analytics library|QuantLib Advanced]] notebook.
+Follow section 2 c in the [QuantLib Advanced](Advanced%20Usage%20of%20QuantLib%20analytics%20library.md) notebook.
 Construct a CDS object with 100 bps coupon and 2029-06-20 maturity.
 Compute the fair/par spread and PV.```python
 # CDS specs
 Side = ql.
 Protection.
 Seller